zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/postgresql-to-postgresql/postgresql-to-postgresql.md

 *Estimated Lab Time*: 60 minutes

+### About Oracle GoldenGate for PosgreSQL
+With Oracle GoldenGate for PosgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions and replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.

+Oracle GoldenGate for PostgreSQL supports the mapping, manipulation, filtering, and delivery of data from other types of databases to a PostgreSQL database.

 ### Objectives
 -   UniDirectional replication between PostgreSQL to PostgreSQL
 -   Connect to compute instance

-### Prerequisites
-This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
-- SSH Private Key to access the host via SSH
-- You have completed:
-    - Lab: Generate SSH Keys
-    - Lab: Prepare Setup
-    - Lab: Environment Setup

 ### Environment details

 - GoldenGate for PostgreSQL
 - PostgreSQL database V12
 - GoldenGate Software location : /u01/software/postgres
 - GoldenGate Home : /u01/ggpost/

-### About Oracle GoldenGate for PosgreSQL
-With Oracle GoldenGate for PosgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions and replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.

-Oracle GoldenGate for PostgreSQL supports the mapping, manipulation, filtering, and delivery of data from other types of databases to a PostgreSQL database.

-### Objectives
--   Oracle GoldenGate between PostgreSQL to PostgreSQL
--   Connect to compute instance

 ### Prerequisites
 This lab assumes you have: